aws-cloudformation/cfn-lint/README.md

       files: path/to/cfn/dir/.*\.(json|yml|yaml)$
 ```

-if you are using a `.cfnlintrc` and specifying the `templates` section we recommend using
+If you are using a `.cfnlintrc` and specifying the `templates` or `ignore_templates` we would recommend using the `.cfnlintrc` exlusively to determine which files should be scanned and then using:
 ```yaml
 repos:
 - repo: https://github.com/aws-cloudformation/cfn-lint